 To learn more about these communities, their history, and how to support them, please visit https://www.mohican.com and http://www.mohawkcommunity.com/home.html.

 MHLC is a non-profit organization and an accredited land trust through the Land Trust Accreditation Commission.
-Through the Commission’s accreditation program, MHLC meets rigorous standards for land acquisition and internal policies and procedures to ensure sound legal transactions, land management
+Through the Commission’s accreditation program, MHLC meets rigorous standards for land acquisition and internal policies and procedures to ensure sound legal transactions, land management, and stewardship of our conservation and easement lands in perpetuity.
+Accredited land trusts must apply for reaccreditation every five years as a means of ensuring these standards and practices are upheld.

 and stewardship of our conservation and easement lands in perpetuity.
 Accredited land trusts must apply for reaccreditation every five years as a means of ensuring these standards and practices are upheld.